AminuBell/day-14-of-100-days-of-python/README.md

-# Higher or Lower Instagram Challenge
+# Higher or Lower game!

 Welcome to the Higher or Lower Instagram Challenge!
 This Python program is a simple game where you'll be presented with two Instagram accounts, and your goal is to guess which account has more followers.
 Let's see how well you know your favorite influencers!